The Best Whole Life Insurance Companies

 It's the only one of our top picks with rates that have increased.

 To find best whole life insurance companies, you’ll have to shop around for a policy that has the right coverage for your unique circumstances — and the lowest costs.
 Our top pick is a good place to start.
 Northwestern Mutual leads the pack in financial reliability, the single most important factor for a product meant to last a lifetime.
-It also comes in a wide spectrum of coverage values, ranks high in customer satisfaction and low in consumer complaints, and can cover your premium payments if you become disabled.
-But you can also shop around by using this quote tool to find more options in your area.
+It also has a handful of coverage values, ranks high in customer satisfaction and low in consumer complaints, and can cover your premium payments if you become disabled.
+But you can also shop around by using this quote tool to find more options.

 Compare rates from the top providers